CodeFromAnywhere/react-with-native/modules/text-or-binary/README.md

 # Text or binary

-text-or-binary (undefined operation)
+text-or-binary (js operation)

-## ❌ No description set yet
+## 🗳 text or binary?

-Please set a description for this operation in OPERATION.md
+This operation provides handy functions to check whether the contents of a file are of a text or binary format...

 This is a js operation.
 This means you cannot use any react or node, it's pure typescript, compiled to javascript, and can be used anywhere.